AirScorpionK/AirScorpionK/README.md

 - 👋 Hi, I’m @Kruszewski
 - 👀 I’m interested in programing and IT
 - 🌱 I’m currently learning python and java script
-- 📫 How to reach me write on discord AirScorpion_K#0944
+- 📫 How to reach me write on discord AirScorpion_K

 <!---
 Kruszewski/Kruszewski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.